-An installed collector uses all CPU processing resources available on a machine.
+By default, an Installed Collector uses all CPU resources available on a machine.
 Most of the time CPU processing issues don’t arise, but if a lot of log data is being generated, or if you need to protect other processes running on the machine where the collector is installed, you can choose to set a CPU target to limit the amount of CPU processing a collector uses.
-This option is applied only to local or remote file sources.
+This option is applied only to Local or Remote File Sources.

 Once you have set a CPU target, if a collector hits the target, collection is slowed.
-Logs are still collected, but there may be delays in ingesting new data.
-You may notice a delay in search results.
+Logs are still collected, but there may be delays in ingesting new data which will affect your search results.

 To set a CPU target

-- Select Manage Data > Collection > Collection (Manage > Collection in the classic UI).
+- Select Manage Data > Collection > Collection.

 - Click the collector name, or click the Edit link to the right of the collector name.